Determinantal Sieving: Conclusions

 We would be very interested in a derivation of the $2^{n/2}$ rank bound for the perfect matching connectivity matrix in a less problem-specific manner.
+Such a result, one would hope, could uncover new tools and methods that could lead to improved algebraic algorithms for a wider range of applications.
 We also note, to the best of our knowledge, that the optimal running time for \textsc{Hamiltonicity} parameterized by treewidth remains open.
 Finally, can \textsc{$k$-Path} be solved in time $O^*(c^k)$ for some $c<2$ on bipartite digraphs?

-Another major problem concerns \textsc{$k$ Disjoint Paths}.
-Given the success of algebraic algorithms for related problems, it would be very interesting to find an algebraic algorithm for this for general $k$.
-Björklund and Husfeldt~\cite{BjorklundH19twodp} show an algebraic algorithm for $k=2$, by showing a way to compute the permanent over $\mathbb{Z}_4[X]/(X^m)$, the ring of bounded-degree polynomials over $\mathbb{Z}_4$.
+Another major problem concerns \textsc{$k$ Disjoint Paths} and its harder variant \textsc{Min-Sum $k$ Disjoint Paths}.
+Given the success of algebraic algorithms for related problems, it would be very interesting to find an algebraic algorithm for either problem for general $k$.
+Björklund and Husfeldt~\cite{BjorklundH19twodp} show an algebraic algorithm for \textsc{Min-Sum $k$ Disjoint Paths} for $k=2$, by showing a way to compute the permanent over $\mathbb{Z}_4[X]/(X^m)$, the ring of bounded-degree polynomials over $\mathbb{Z}_4$.
 For the nearly ten years since this result's original publication, we do not know of any developments even for $k=3$.

 As a more down-to-earth problem, what is the best running time for \textsc{$q$-Matroid Parity} and (possibly) \textsc{$q$-Set Packing}?
-Recall that Björklund et al.~\cite{BjorklundHKK17narrow} showed that \textsc{$q$-Dimensional Matching} can be solved in $O^*(2^{(q-2)k})$ time and that \textsc{$q$-Set Packing} can be solved in time $O^*(2^{(q-\varepsilon_q)k})$ for some $\varepsilon_q > 0$, essentially by randomized reduction to \textsc{$q$-Dimensional Matching}.
+Recall that Björklund et al.~\cite{BjorklundHKK17narrow} showed that \textsc{$q$-Dimensional Matching} can be solved in $O^*(2^{(q-2)k})$ time and that \textsc{$q$-Set Packing} can be solved in time $O^*(2^{(q-\varepsilon_q)k})$ for some $\varepsilon_q > 0$, essentially by a randomized reduction to \textsc{$q$-Dimensional Matching}.
 Can \textsc{$q$-Matroid Parity}, the generalisation of \textsc{$q$-Set Packing}, be solved in $O^*(2^{(q-\varepsilon_q)k})$ time for some $\varepsilon_q > 0$?
 The difference is most stark for $q=3$, where \textsc{3-Matroid Intersection} is solvable in time $O^*(2^k)$, \textsc{3-Set Packing} in time $O^*(3.328^k)$ and \textsc{3-Matroid Parity} only in time $O^*(8^k)$.

 Among other individual problems of interest are to find improvements and the best possible running times for problems such as \textsc{Long Directed Cycle}~\cite{FominLPS16JACM,Zehavi16ldc} \textsc{Connected $f$-Factor}~\cite{FominGPS19sidma}, and more generally parameterized connectivity problems, cf.~\cite{AgrawalMPS22rSNDP,Feldmann0L22}.